 Comprehensive Cardiac Services at Knox Heart Centre

-Knox Private Cardiac comprehensive services include: Diagnostic Cardiology services, 2 Cath Labs and Hybrid theatre with Cath Lab capabilities for cardiac interventions, Cardiothoracic surgery (open heart surgery) in our main theatres, dedicated Cardiac wards, Coronary care and Intensive Care.
+Diagnostic Cardiology, 2 Catheterisation Laboratories and 1 Hybrid theatre, with Cath Lab capabilities for Interventional Cardiac procedures including TAVI (Transcatheter Aortic Valve Implantation), Main theatres for Cardiothoracic surgery (open heart surgery), dedicated Cardiac wards, Coronary care and Intensive Care units.

 Knox Private Hospital is the largest and most established private hospital in the eastern region of Victoria specializing in diagnostic, elective and emergency cardiovascular care, including open heart surgery, 24/7.